Zhang Changpu: Educating Zhong Hui

 Zhang Changpu was known for being a strict mother to Zhong Hui.
 She made him read extensively since he was a child and ensured that he was already well versed in the Confucian classics and other books by the time he grew up.
 When he was four, she made him read the Classic of Filial Piety.
 When he was seven, she made him read the Analects.
 When he was eight, she made him read the Classic of Poetry.
 When he was ten, she made him read the Book of Documents.
 When he was 11, she made him read the Yijing.
 When he was 12, she made him read the Spring and Autumn Annals, Zuo Zhuan and Guoyu.
 When he was 13, she made him read the Book of Rites and Rites of Zhou.
 When he was 14, she made him read the Yiji (易記) written by his father.
 When he was 15, she sent him to the Imperial Academy (太學) to learn from a wider range of sources.
 She once told Zhong Hui: "When you read too much, you become tired of reading.
 When you become tired of reading, you become lazy.
 I was worried that you would become lazy, so I decided to make you read in a progressive manner.
 Now you are able to learn independently."
-Zhang Changpu herself was also known for being well read, and she was particularly interested in the Yijing and Daodejing.
+Zhang Changpu herself was also known for being well-read, and she was particularly interested in the Taoist Yijing and Daodejing.
 She liked to quote Confucius's teachings and use them to educate her son and make him memorise them until he became so familiar with them.